This post may contain affiliate links. Please read our disclosure policy.

-Berry Bread Pudding is made from just a few ingredients and is an easy to prepare dessert that is incredibly rich and decadent.
+Berry Bread Pudding, made with your favorite berries and soft bread, is an easy to prepare dessert that is incredibly rich and decadent.

-This recipe comes to you straight from Mindy of Decadent Creations, so you know its good.
-Its more than good.
+This recipe more than good.
 Its heavenly.
 Its so good that I’m going to say its every synonym to delicious: delectable, mouthwatering, appetizing, tasty, flavorful, toothsome, palatable, succulent, luscious, scrumptious, delish, yummy, finger-licking, nummy, lip-smacking, melt-in-your-mouth.
 Yeah.
 Those words just about cover it.

 The words out of my mouth as soon as I took my first bite?
 “Oh my god.
 That tastes like creme brulee”.
 But no one could actually understand my words because I was pretty much stuffing my face.